debjganguly/debjganguly/README.md

 # Hi there, I'm Debjyoti Ganguly 👋

 ### 👨‍💻 About Me
-✨ I am a first year CSE Student at KIIT.\
+✨ I am a second year CSE Student at KIIT.\
 🎯 **AIM –** Aiming to pave my path into competitive programming and development.\
 📩 Reach me at : [debjganguly@gmail.com](mailto:debjganguly@gmail.com)